intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 {{CONTRERAS}} emphasized reassessing deployment assumptions and incorporating updated operator requirements.
 The authors are addressing these aspects through {{I-D.boucadair-nmop-rfc3535-20years-later}}, leveraging feedback and discussions from the workshop.
 Some key requirements, suggestions and observations were highlighted:

-* Network software implementations can only happen with a strong, committed standardization effort, complemented by active involvement in opensource projects that facilitate access to code.
+* Network software implementations can only happen with a strong, committed standardization effort, complemented by active involvement in open-source projects that facilitate access to code.
 * Need to rationalize the device model space and avoid redundant efforts.
 Unlike service and network models, IETF-defined device models are not widely implemented.
 * Define a reference approach/process for service exposure discovery and API discovery.
 * Outlines set of recommendations for core/key features, along with appropriate justifications, that will help foster more implementations that meet operators’ needs.
-* There is need for a reference specification to translate YANG-based data into the knowledge graph (KG).
+* There is a need for a reference specification to translate YANG-based data into the knowledge graph (KG).
 * Consider approaches to help YANG models scale.
 * Consider programmatic approaches to ensure lossless mappings between service/network/device data models.
 * Consider approaches to ensure reuse/consistent data structure across various NM segments.